includeos/mothership_documentation/Mothership-server.rst

 Server options
 ~~~~~~~~~~~~~~

-To provide options to mothership there are two possibilities:
+To provide options to Mothership there are two possibilities:

 1. Launch parameters to ``mothership serve``.
 Options use the ``--<option>`` format.
 2. Options in config file, default location: ``config_files/config.yaml`` supplied in a ``key: value``.